alexwith/lettuce/README.md

 Lettuce is a redis server written in Go.
 It implements the [RESP protocol](https://redis.io/docs/reference/protocol-spec/) and should therefore work with any redis client.

+### Notes
-It is worth noting that this is just a fun project for learning purposes, but I do attempt to make it as fast and functional as possible.
+- This is just a fun project for learning about Golang and TCP-based protocols, but I do attempt to make it as fast and functional as possible.
+- There is **no persistence** implemented, so Lettuce should only be utilised as a cache or pub/sub.

 ## Getting Started
 If you want to use the pre-existing Lettuce server, navigate to it's location and execute: `go run .`